fab199/CI-CD/README.md

    - Configure Docker Engine in Jenkins and install necessary plugins (docker pipeline, docker, pipeline utility).
    - Create a Kubernetes cluster using kops and install Helm on the kops VM.
    - Develop Helm charts with application image variables and test them in a designated Kubernetes namespace.
-   - Add the Cops VM as a Jenkins slave.
+   - Add the kops VM as a Jenkins slave.
    - Create a declarative pipeline in Jenkins, defining build, test, Docker build, and Helm chart deployment processes.
    - Update the Git repository with Dockerfiles, Helm charts, and Jenkinsfile.
    - Finally, create a Jenkins job for the pipeline and test its execution.